Cocaine and society: Cultivation

-In Bolivia, legal coca cultivation is regulated by the Coca and Integral Development agency, which operates under the Ministry of Rural Development.
+Legal coca cultivation in Bolivia is regulated by the Coca and Integral Development agency, which operates under the Ministry of Rural Development.

-In Colombia, the regulation of legal coca cultivation for traditional and scientific uses falls under the responsibility of government agencies, primarily the Ministry of Justice and Law (Ministerio de Justicia y del Derecho).

-In Peru, The National Company of the Coca (Spanish: Empresa Nacional de la Coca, ENACO) is a state company dedicated to the commercialization of the coca leaf and derivatives.
-It is the only state company that has a monopoly on the commercialization and derivatives of the coca leaf.
-It was created in 1949.
-In 1982, it became a state company under private law.
-Nonetheless, much of this cocaine enters the black market.
+Regulation of legal coca cultivation for traditional and scientific uses in Colombia is the responsibility of government agencies, primarily the Ministry of Justice and Law (Ministerio de Justicia y del Derecho).
+In Peru, The National Company of the Coca (Spanish: Empresa Nacional de la Coca, or ENACO) is a state company dedicated to the commercialization of the coca leaf and its derivatives.
+Created in 1949, it is the only state company with a monopoly on the commercialization and derivatives of the coca leaf.
+Although it became a state company in 1982, much of this cocaine enters the black market.
 In 2023, one estimate was 90%.
 The operation of the company is specified in Law 22095.

 Stepan Company

-The Stepan Company operates a unique facility in Maywood, New Jersey, which is the only commercial plant in the United States authorized by the Drug Enforcement Administration to import and process coca leaves, primarily sourced from Peru via the National Coca Company.
-The Stepan Company extracts cocaine from the leaves, producing a cocaine-free coca extract that is supplied to The Coca-Cola Company for use as a flavoring ingredient in its beverages.
+The Stepan Company operates a facility in Maywood, New Jersey, which is the only commercial plant in the United States authorized by the Drug Enforcement Administration to import and process coca leaves primarily sourced from Peru via the National Coca Company.
+The company extracts cocaine from the leaves, producing a cocaine-free coca extract which is supplied to the Coca-Cola Company as a flavoring ingredient in its beverages.
 The separated pharmaceutical-grade cocaine is sold to Mallinckrodt, a pharmaceutical company, for use in medical applications such as local anesthesia.

 Distribution

 Mallinckrodt

-As of 1988, Mallinckrodt is the only company in the U.S. that is allowed to receive cocaine, which is sold as a prescription drug for use in hospitals as a local anesthetic by eye and ear, nose and throat (ENT) doctors.
+Mallinckrodt has been the only company in the U.S. allowed to receive cocaine since 1988.
+The cocaine is sold as a prescription drug for use in hospitals as a local anesthetic by eye and ear, nose and throat (ENT) doctors.